Reading Data

 z.query.issue.related('comments');

 Relationships are returned as hierarchical data.
-In the above example, each row will have a comments field which is itself an array of the corresponding comments row.
+In the above example, each row will have a `comments` field, which is an array of the corresponding comments rows.

 You can fetch multiple relationships in a single query: